DangCuuDuong/DangCuuDuong/README.md

 ## 🌟 About Me
 - 🎓 Currently an undergraduate student at **Ho Chi Minh City University of Technology and Education (HCMUTE)**.
-- 🤖 Passionate about **Artificial Intelligence, Machine Learning, Deep Learning, Computer Vision, and NLP**.
+- 🤖 Passionate about **Artificial Intelligence, Machine Learning, Deep Learning, Computer Vision and NLP**.
 - 🏆 Experienced with **Kaggle competitions** and hands-on AI projects.
-- 💡 Research interests: **Generative AI, Multimodal AI, and Healthcare AI**.
+- 💡 Research interests: **Generative AI, Multimodal AI and Healthcare AI**.
 - ✍️ Love sharing knowledge, writing technical notes, and contributing to open-source projects.

 ---